chipsalliance/firrtl-spec/spec.md

 Integers of width zero are permissible.
 They are always zero extended.
 Thus, when used in an operation that extends to a positive bit width, they behave like a zero.
-While zero bit width integer carry no information, we allow 0-bit integer constant zeros for convenience:
+While zero bit width integers carry no information, we allow 0-bit integer constant zeros for convenience:
 `UInt<0>(0)` and `SInt<0>(0)`.